 Your brand will transform by being well-rounded and uniform instead of haphazard and random.

 Achieving a consistent brand presence may seem daunting, but by tapping into content pillars, you’ll be able to create an individualised strategy to set you apart from your competitors.
 To help you get started, we’ve narrowed it down to three key content pillars:

 1. “How to?”
 Content

-An effective “How to” post will guide readers step-by-step while being easy to comprehend.
+An effective “How to” post will guide readers step-by-step with comprehensive instructions.

 2. Guide Content

-Let’s say your blog discusses environmentally friendly alternatives.
-A guide content pillar topic would be “Understanding Climate Change”, which typically includes an overview of the issue, key points, real case studies and relevant resources.
+If your blog focuses on sustainable alternatives, a guide content pillar topic would be “Understanding Climate Change.”
+Such a guide would typically include an overview of the issue, key points, FAQs, real case studies, and relevant resources.

-High-quality guide content pillar content is entirely devoted to the subject by delivering information in the most optimized, efficient and effective manner.
+A high-quality guide content pillar is entirely devoted to the subject by delivering information in its most optimised form.

 3. “What is” Content

-Good “What is” content pillar topics are written in an easy-to-understand manner, where complex jargon is reworded into easier terminology and vocabulary.
+Good “What is” content pillar topics are written in an easy-to-understand, jargon-free manner.

 Content Pillars vs Brand Pillars: Are They The Same?